 A similar tool used to scan Facebook privacy settings, ReclaimPrivacy, was also recently discontinued.
 The old version no longer works with Facebook.

 Facebook’s privacy and security settings are actually quite thorough and granular, but they are scattered about among several different menus.
-On a desktop browser, start by opening Facebook and clicking the question mark icon in the top right corner.
-Click the “privacy shortcuts” option from the dropdown.
+On a desktop browser, start by opening Facebook, then:

 On the left sidebar, click the link that says “Security and Login” with a shield icon.
 The privacy settings we’re most concerned with here are two-factor authentication, App Passwords, Your Browsers and Apps, and Where You’re Logged In.